The definability of the extender sequence $\mathbb{E}$ from $\mathbb{E}{\upharpoonright}\aleph_1$ in $L[\mathbb{E}]$: A simplified fine structure

 \section{A simplified fine structure}

 In \cite{fsit}, Mitchell-Steel fine structure is introduced, which makes use of the parameters $u_n$.
-We introduce a simplified fine structure here which avoids the parameters $u_n$, and show that in fact, the two fine structures are equivalent (we get the same notions of soundness etc).
+We introduce a simplified fine structure here which avoids the parameters $u_n$, and show that in fact, the two fine structures are equivalent: we get the same notions of soundness, the same projecta and standard parameters, etc.